aidenfoxivey/aidenfoxivey.github.io/content/blog/day-13.md

 draft = false
 +++

-# Day 13

-Hopefully not cursed.
-(Correction, this is like a transcript of my brain.
-Don't bother reading further.)
+## This is like a transcript of my brain.
+Don't bother reading further.

 Learned a bit about ELF binaries.
 They start with “magic numbers” which is basically a keyword for “numbers that represent a specific ASCII phrase”.
 In the case of ELF, it’s ?ELF, which is delightful.